krdarrah/trigBoardV8_BaseFirmware/README.md

 10/10/20
 - small change to allow the password to be entered in blank in the configurator in case of connecting to an unsecured network

+12/20/20
+- Added support for TCP as choice instead of UDP